-4. Areas having slopes steeper than 2:1 fequire special consideration and design a.
-Erosion and resiment control practices must be maintained when applying topsoil. b.
-Uniformit distribute topsoil in a 5 to 8 inch layer and lightly compact to a minimum thickness of 4 inches.
-Spreading is to be performed in such a manner that sodding or seeding can proceed with a minimum of additional soil preparation and tillage.
-Any irregularities in the surface resulting from topsoiling or other operations must be corrected in order to prevent the formation of depressions or water pockets.
+- a.
+Erosion and sediment control practices must be maintained when applying topsoil - b.
+Uniformly distribute topsoil in a 5 to 8 inch layer and lightly compact to a minimum thickness of 4 inches.
+Spreading is to be performed in such a manner that solding or seeding can proceed with a minimum of additional soil preparation and fillage.
+Any irrequiarities in the surface resulting from